-Writing Ideas to Develop Mental Health Awareness in Kids— Each year, Mental Health Awareness Week takes place during the first full week of October.
-This essential campaign seeks to raise awareness and educate the public on mental illnesses like depression, bipolar disorder, and schizophrenia.
+30 Mental health topics to write about— Each year, Mental Health Awareness month is in May and Mental Health Awareness Week is the first full week of October.
+These two essential campaigns seek to raise awareness and educate the public on mental health.
+And now, you can…

-With estimates that show that about 1 in 4 American adults could be diagnosed with a mental illness in any given year, it’s more important than ever before for people to be aware of these issues.
+With estimates that show that about 1 in 4 Americans could be diagnosed with a mental illness in any given year, it’s more important than ever before for people to be aware of these issues.

 - Do you ever struggle with your own mental health?
 How does that make you feel?

 - Do you know people who talk openly about their mental health?
 How does this impact you?

 - Why is there such a stigma around these types of mental health problems?
 Do you think there is a lot of stigma around them?